Ezequiel294/arch-install/README.md

 - 64-bit computer Using UEFI
 - Keyboard and Mouse
 - At least 2GB of available RAM Memory
-- At least 16GB of available storage
+- At least 8GB of available storage (this is the minimum for the OS, probably want more than this for personal files and apps)

 # Arch Installation